 Permanence embodies the principle that carbon stored should not be reversed.
-Here is the WRI summary of Permanence:
+Here is the WRI Protocol Guidelines summary of Permanence:

 Emission reductions or removals are permanent if they are not reversible; that is, the emissions can't be rereleased into the atmosphere.
 The issue of permanence applies to projects where emissions are sequestered in ways that could be reversed over time, such as in forests (which can release carbon through fires or decay) and through geological sequestration (where gases could potentially leak unexpectedly).
 There are mechanisms to account for or reduce the risk of reversal, though they can bring additional costs.
 These include buying insurance in case of emissions reversals, establishing a reserve "buffer" pool of credits or issuing temporary credits from the project that are valid for a period of time but must be re-certified or replaced in the future.
-[Emphasis supplied]5 act as insurance or collateral for forty years for the urban carbon stored in planting projects under the Registry.
+[Emphasis supplied]

 The above language specifically refers to "buying insurance," creating a buffer or reserve pool, and even issuing temporary credits.
-The Registry is establishing a 40-year buffer (reserve) pool of additional forest carbon to collateralize or insure the urban carbon stored in Project trees.
-This buffer or reserve pool will
+The Registry is working to establish a 40-year buffer (reserve) pool of additional forest carbon to collateralize or insure the urban carbon stored in Project trees.
+This buffer or reserve pool will act as insurance or collateral for forty years for the urban carbon stored in planting projects under the Registry.